distbuild/manifest/README.md

 ## Introduction

-*distbuild* is a distributed build service written in Rust.
+*distbuild* is a distributed build service.